Kieron is a huge fan of basketball and loves working on his shooting skills.

 3. Work on Ball-Handling

 Although many people consider the point guard to be the primary ball-handler on the basketball court, more and more shooting guards are also sharing ball-handling duties.
 A shooting guard needs to be able to dribble strongly with both hands while still be able to look up court to identify open teammates.

 Improved ball-handling skills will also enable you to create your own shot off the dribble.
 A reliable jump shot is a great quality, but it is even more dangerous when combined with the ability to drive to the hoop.

 4. Become a Better Defender

 In addition to having to produce points for your team, the shooting guard is also counted upon to defend the opposing team's scorer.
 It is important to improve your defensive skill set in order to lock down the other team's scoring threats.

 When working on defense, focus on conditioning and footwork.
 So much of playing great defense is the ability to beat the other player to a certain spot on the floor.
 It is also important to have stamina to prevent wearing down over the course of four quarters.

 A strong defender is valuable even when having a bad shooting night, so focus on defense every time you step on the court.

 5. Help Out With Rebounding

 Shooting guards are often the shorter players on the court, but they have a lot to offer when it comes to rebounding.
 When the shooting goes in for rebounds, it provides extra assistance for the center and forwards.
-Increased rebounds give your team a shot at second chance shot opportunities as well.
+Increased rebounds give your team a shot at second-chance shot opportunities as well.
 Throughout the game, these second chances could be the difference in winning and losing.

 When you have the opportunity, work on perfecting your rebounding technique.
 Practice on boxing out other players so they cannot get to the rebound before you do.
 Work on being explosive to the ball so that when it misses, you are the first person there to corral it.